justEhmadSaeed/Flutter-ScreenSlider-VideoPlayer/README.md

-# Flutter Screen-Slider & Video Player
+# Flutter Screen Slider & Video Player

 A Flutter project to document all previous assginments using Carousel Slider and Video Player pub widgets.